mervick/rhythmbox-telegram/README.md

 After successfully connecting Telegram to Rhythmbox, in the plugin settings, you'll be able to add Telegram channels and chats to listen to your favorite music.

-## Secure
+### Enjoy the tunes!

+## Data Encryption and Storage

-We strive to protect your data by implementing various security measures.
+We strive to protect your data by implementing various security measures:

+### Authentication Data

-- All your authentication data, is **encrypted** and stored within GNOME Keyring.
-This ensures that sensitive information is securely protected within the GNOME environment.
+Authentication data is encrypted and stored within the GNOME Keyring.
+This ensures that sensitive information is securely protected within the GNOME environment, providing an additional layer of security against unauthorized access.

+### Data from Telegram

-- All your data obtained from Telegram (except audio files and their metadata) is **encrypted** using a user-provided encryption key and managed by the official Telegram client - [TDLib](https://core.telegram.org/tdlib).
+Data obtained from Telegram is encrypted using a user-provided encryption key and managed by the official Telegram client, [TDLib](https://core.telegram.org/tdlib).
+The encrypted databases are stored at: `~/.local/share/rhythmbox/telegram/*/database`

+### Temporary Audio Files

-- All received audio files and their metadata are stored in `~/.local/share/rhythmbox/telegram` in an **unencrypted** format, you can clean it whenever you want.
-However, it's important to note that deleting these files will also remove them from the database.
-You can delete audio files from the plugin settings without compromising the integrity of the database.
+Temporary audio files are stored at `~/.local/share/rhythmbox/telegram/*/files/music`
+You can delete these files at any time.
+However, please note that deleting these files manually will not remove their entries from the database.
+For safe removal, you can delete audio files through the plugin settings, ensuring the database integrity is maintained.

+### Additional Data Storage

+**Audio Metadata:** We store metadata of audio files in an unencrypted format.
+This includes data obtained from Telegram, such as the chat identifier, message identifier within the chat, publication date and time, file size, file name, audio tags and the file's location in the file system.

+**Chat Information:** We store information about your chats, including chat names and identifiers, in an encrypted format to ensure privacy and security.

+This data is stored within the database at: `~/.local/share/rhythmbox/telegram/*/data.sqlite`

 ## License